tachikawa20/masterheader/README.md

 # masterheader
 A Ruby library that allows the creation of simple "about" sections for a script or program.

+## Why using it?
+It a fancy way to show important data.
+Why not?
+It's not a complicated library...

 ## Instalation
 ```
 gem build masterheader.gemspec